Bits of Japanese Knowledge

 house1

-Rental housing in Japan usually requires a guarantor in addition to paying gratuity fee, caution-money, and/or security deposits to the owner at the time of the contract.
-Contracts with owners are generally concluded by lessee and landlord through real estate company.
-Rent varies depending on the area and location, the age of building, and the floor plan.
-For example, rental rate of 1 LDK (1 bedroom + dining kitchen) apartment ranges from ¥60,000 to ¥70,000 in Tsukuba City and from ¥50,000 to ¥60,000 in Fukushima City, Fukuyama City, and Kurume City.
+Rental housing in Japan usually requires a guarantor, in addition to paying fees such as key money, a security deposit, and other deposits to the owner at the time of the contract.
+Contracts with owners are generally concluded between a lessee and a landlord through a real estate company.
+Rent varies depending on the area and location, the age of the building, and the floor plan.
+For example, the rental rate of a 1 LDK (1 bedroom plus dining kitchen) apartment ranges from ¥60,000 to ¥70,000 in Tsukuba City and from ¥50,000 to ¥60,000 in Fukushima City, Fukuyama City, and Kurume City.

 Due to the high population density, a typical house in Japan is small in size, and apartments are also "narrow".
-It gives an impression that kitchen, bath toilet, and living room are neatly arranged in a compact floor space.
+This gives the impression that kitchen, bath toilet, and living room are neatly arranged within a compact floor space.

-In Japan, where it is very humid in June-July, there are many wooden rental housing units.
-Because these apartments prioritize ventilation, they are hot in the summer and cold in the winter.
-Additionally, due to the thin walls, we can occasionally hear the voices of their neighbors.
+In Japan, which is very humid in June and July, there are many wooden rental housing units.
+Because these apartments prioritize ventilation, they tend to hot in summer and cold in winter.
+Additionally, due to thin walls, residents can occasionally hear the voices of their neighbors.

-In addition to western-style rooms, Japanese houses also have Japanese-style rooms (Washitsu) that are unique to Japanese traditional houses.
-Washitsu room has a function to efficiently utilize narrow space because it is filled with flooring materials, Tatami.
-On the other hand, since tatami is a mat knitted with Igusa, soft rush, it can get molds and mites to occur due to moisture, especially during the rainy season, June and July.
-On a sunny day, it is necessary to open the window, ventilate and use a vacuum cleaner to prevent molds and mites.
+In addition to western-style rooms, Japanese houses also have Japanese-style rooms (washitsu) that are unique to traditional Japanese houses.
+A washitsu room efficiently utilizes limited space because it is finished with flooring material, called tatami.
+On the other hand, since tatami is a mat made from igusa, a type of soft rush, it can develop mold and mites to occur due to moisture, especially during the rainy season, in June and July.
+On sunny days, it is necessary to open windows, ventilate the room and use a vacuum cleaner to prevent mold and mites.

 JAPANESE